Construction blunder spills 700 gallons of raw sewage in Brooklyn park

 Floyd Bennett Field was New York City’s first municipal airport, the first in the country built with concrete runways and a former naval air station.
 NPS inherited the land in 1972.

-The site was the site of flights by many famed aviators, including Amelia Earhart, Wiley Post and Howard Hughes.
+The complex hosted flights by many famed aviators, including Amelia Earhart, Wiley Post and Howard Hughes.

 Follow reporter Scott Enman on Twitter.